-The interesting issue is that a generic image will already have a hostname configured.
+A generic image will already have a hostname configured.
 The ubuntu cloud images have 'ubuntu' as the hostname of the system, and the initial dhcp request on eth0 is not guaranteed to occur after the datasource code has been run.
 So, on first boot, that initial value will be sent in the dhcp request and that value will resolve.

-In order to make the HostName provided in the ovf-env.xml resolve, a dhcp request must be made with the new value.
-Walinuxagent (in its current version) handles this by polling the state of hostname and bouncing ('ifdown eth0; ifup eth0' the network interface if it sees that a change has been made.

-cloud-init handles this by setting the hostname in the DataSource's 'get\data' method via 'hostname \$HostName', and then bouncing the interface.
+In order to make the HostName provided in the ovf-env.xml resolve, a dhcp request must be made with the new value. cloud-init handles this by setting the hostname in the DataSource's 'get\data' method via 'hostname \$HostName', and then bouncing the interface.
 This behavior can be configured or disabled in the datasource config.
 See 'Configuration' above.